jerekapyaho/eumemberdata/README.md

 the database tables have been created.
 You should see more or less the same as in `eumemberdata.sql` (minus the comments).

-The `.help` command gives you more information about the SQLite utility.
 Enter the `.quit` command to return to the shell.

 ## Populating the database